Group18CloudPrediction/oucseniordesignv2/README.md

 1st: go to the Front_End directory and type 'npm start'
 2nd: in a new command prompt go to the oucseniordesignv2 directory and type 'npm start'

+# 8/15 Commit:

+Made Adjustments to div placement on app.
+Added Player to livestream page.

 Make sure you have node js installed and set up